Minto Communities GTA

 Q. How are closings and key pick-ups being handled?

-As per usual, on closing day our Construction team will be in touch to confirm the time you can come and pick-up your keys, which is typically around 4 PM.
-Keys can be released as soon as our lawyer indicates that the transaction has closed.
+As per usual, on closing day our Construction team will be in contact to confirm the time you can pick-up your keys, which is typically in the late afternoon.
+Keys can be released as soon as our lawyer indicates that the transfer of title has taken place.

-Key pick-up will occur at our Construction site offices.
+Key pick-up will occur at the community construction office on site.
 If you haven’t visited previously, their location will be provided to you in your correspondence with the team as you arrange pick-up time.
-Despite the sign on our Site Office door stating the office is closed for all appointments, key pick-up is the exception.
-We will allow homeowners into our office one person at a time to sign the form confirming you have received the keys and then provide you with the house keys in an envelope.
-Congratulations, you now have keys to your new home!
+While our Site Office remains closed for all appointments, key pick-up is the one exception.
+We will allow one person at a time in the office to pick up the keys and sign a form to confirm that you have received the keys to your home.
+Congratulations, you now have the keys to your new home!

 Q. Can a homebuyer get out of a deal?

 We remain committed to building your home and as such are proceeding forward with all homes under contract through a finalized Agreement of Purchase and Sale.
-Homeowners still in their rescission period are able to obtain a mutual release by providing a letter from either a lender or legal institution to our sales office.
+Homeowners still in their rescission period are able to obtain a mutual release by providing a letter from either a lender or legal institution to the community Presentation Centre.

 For our Homeowners who have moved in

 Our MasterCare Warranty team continues to respond to any safety-related urgent service request or emergency, such as active water leaks or complete electrical power loss that is not related to a hydro power outage.
-Otherwise, service work day appointments will be rescheduled with our team reaching out to those affected as their appointment approaches.
-All our site offices are closed.
-If you have any questions, please contact the MasterCare team in your community here: 1 (855) 646-8601.
+Service appointments are being scheduled.
+Please contact the MasterCare team in your community:

 Q. If you have an emergency - what do I do?